channinghsu/nvim/README.md

 ## 🏗 How to Install

-Just run the following interactive bootstrap command, and you're good to go 👍
+Simply run the following interactive bootstrap command, and you should be all set 👍

 - **Windows** _(Note: This script REQUIRES `pwsh` > `v7.1`)_